cimug-org/cim-modeling-guide/docs/section6-cim-uml-extension-rules-and-recommendations.md

 The objective of these recommendations is to allow for clear modularization of extensions such that they can be readily identified as extensions and migrated more easily to updated versions of the standard CIM,

 Extensions to the CIM model should be included in the extension package just as any other CIM modeling except for the differences noted in this clause.
-The extension package should have the \<\<CIMExtension\>\> stereotype to identify all its contents as extensions to the CIM information model.
+The extension package should have the &lt;&lt;CIMExtension&gt;&gt; stereotype to identify all its contents as extensions to the CIM information model.
 The extension package should also introduce a new namespace.

 The subpackage structure of the extensions may pattern after that of standard CIM packages, but the package structure should reflect the needs for individually managing and organising parts of the extensions.